-Learning French before or after moving to France
+Learning French when you move to France

-The French are very proud of their language, and the way to their heart really is through communication with them in their own words.
+The French are undoubtedly very proud of their language, and the way to their heart really is through communication with them in their own words.

 Before you go